 This scholarship is based on a variety of merit factors.
 You do not have to apply for it, as all Baylor Law applicants are automatically considered.
 This scholarship will cover part or all of your tuition.
 This scholarship is granted for the first year of law school and is automatically renewed by the recipient maintaining a 2.75 GPA throughout his or her second and third years.
 To view the grade distribution within the current class click here.

-A 1926 graduate of Baylor Law School, Leon Jaworski perhaps will be most remembered for his roles as Special Prosecutor during the Watergate crisis and as founding partner of the international law firm of Fulbright & Jaworski LLP.
-The path chosen by Leon Jaworski took him to a place in American jurisprudence where his legal accomplishments will not be forgotten and will be remembered by Baylor Law School.
+A 1926 graduate of Baylor Law, Leon Jaworski perhaps will be most remembered for his roles as Special Prosecutor during the Watergate crisis and as founding partner of the international law firm of Fulbright & Jaworski LLP.
+The path chosen by Leon Jaworski took him to a place in American jurisprudence where his legal accomplishments will not be forgotten and will be remembered by Baylor Law.

-The recipient will be chosen in April, but the deadlines are different for different entering quarters.
-For Spring applicants, the deadline is November 1.
-For Summer applicants, the deadline is February 1.
-For Fall applicants, the deadline is March 1.
+The recipient will be chosen in April, regardless of the entering quarter.
+For Fall starters, the deposit deadline will be extended until after a decision has been made.
+The deadline is March 23.
 This scholarship requires a separate application, available here.

 These full-tuition scholarships are limited to graduates of Texas A&M University and Abilene Christian University, and they are renewable for students who maintain a 2.0 cumulative GPA.